Follow Us :

 Unit of Chromatogram

-• Unique to each compound under fixed conditions.
+• Rt is a unique characteristic of each compound under fixed conditions.

 • The area under the peak is proportional to the quantity of the compound.